-A term used in the Federal Election Campaign Act to refer to communications of any kind, but particularly those that expressly advocate the election or defeat of one or more federal candidates and are sent to bona fide members of a corporation or labor union.
-See The Connection.
+MEMBERSHIP COMMUNICATIONS: A term used in the Federal Election Campaign Act to refer to communications of any kind, but particularly those that expressly advocate the election or defeat of one or more federal candidates and are sent to bona fide members of a corporation or labor union.
+See The Connection, page 20-23 (http://bolderadvocacy.org/the-connection).